jara001/f1tenth-rules/rules_v3.md

 - The algorithms must not intentionally hinder the opponent or perform any damage to it.
 Specifically, maneuvers such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
     - Violating this rule may lead to disqualification regardless the amount of warnings issued.

+- Teams are allowed to report other teams' violations.
+    - If the reported team is found guilty, it receives a warning; otherwise it goes to the reporting team.

 - Upon receiving 3 warnings, the team is disqualified from the competition.
     - During a race this automatically means the opponent wins.